Croatia: Economic outline

-According to IMF estimates, unemployment decreased to 6.3% in 2023, from 6.8% one year earlier, and is expected to follow a downward trend in 2024 (5.9%) and 2025 (5.6%).
-The government sector is anticipated to provide substantial support to wage growth, particularly with significant (one-off) increases expected as part of the public sector wage-setting reform.
-Though the average revenue of Croatians is still below the European one (with an estimated GDP per capita PPP of USD 40,380 in 2022 according to the World Bank), Croatia remains the second most developed economy of the Balkan region, after Slovenia.
+According to IMF estimates, unemployment decreased to 5.6% in 2024, from 6.2% one year earlier, and is expected to remain stable at 5.5% over the forecast horizon.
+Labour shortages persisted despite the rising influx of workers from non-EU countries.
+Though the average revenue of Croatians is still below the European one (with an estimated GDP per capita PPP of USD 48,811 in 2024 according to the IMF), Croatia remains the second most developed economy of the Balkan region, after Slovenia.

 Source: IMF – World Economic Outlook Database, 2016